 - Off-page SEO (backlinks, reputation management)

-Based on the keyword research that you completed when analyzing your market, incorporate relevant terms and phrases in your website.
-Each page should have an H1 header, title, and description that includes one or more targeted keywords.
+Incorporate relevant terms and phrases in your website based on the keyword research you completed when analyzing your market.
+Each page should have an H1 header, title, and description, including one or more targeted keywords.

-Each image should also include an ALT tag, which is a description of the image.
-The description is used by browsers for visually impaired Internet users.
-However, Google uses the description to determine the relevance of the image for search queries.
+Each image should also include an ALT tag, a description of the image.
+Browsers use the description for visually impaired Internet users.
+However, Google uses the description to determine the image’s relevance for search queries.

 - Large images

 Remove any unnecessary plugins from your website.
 If you have a plugin, it should provide value to the user.
 For example, a contact form plugin is needed for potential buyers to inquire about your work but a real-time weather plugin is completely unnecessary for an art business.

 Update any remaining plugins and remove unnecessary content, such as advertisements and links to other sites.

 If your page still loads slowly, condense the image files.
 The resolution of the image file should match the resolution that appears on the screen.
 For example, if the image fits in an 800×800 pixel space on the webpage, the file does not need to be 2000×2000 pixels.
 The larger size simply slows the loading speed.